ENV590/env590.github.io-fall22/docs/modules/M1-intro-grids.md

 This second video shows the economic impact of having an outage in the old grids and one in the self-healing smart grid.
 It's a 13 minute long video, but it's very entertaining!

 [Outage Impact](https://www.youtube.com/watch?v=2VGs7FdrSIE)

+## Deliverables

+For this module you will do a journal entry using Sakai discussion.
+Here is the journal entry [J1](https://sakai.duke.edu/portal/site/fc198b90-9d77-4c6b-8708-c9d0d044be5b/tool/26e522a4-84f3-4d97-9ad5-a7c405e8ea92/discussionForum/message/dfAllMessages).
+The due date for J1 is Tuesday Sept 6 for journal entries and Friday Sept 10th for journal comments.